On this page

 What happens to illegal workers?

-We take seriously the issue of people working illegally or in breach of visa conditions.
-The department is committed to working with the community, employers, labour suppliers and industry to combat illegal work in Australia.
+The department treats the issue of people working illegally or in breach of visa conditions very seriously and is committed to working with the community, employers, labour suppliers and industry to combat illegal work in Australia.

 The department requires visa holders to comply with their visa conditions.
 Action against those who seriously breach these requirements can lead to possible visa cancellation, removal from Australia and re-entry bans of up to three years.